 Spending intentional time with our three-year-olds should be an important part of our daily schedule.

-It is easy to get caught up in the daily chores, errands, and other tasks.
-For that reason, it is important to make room in our schedule to spend intentional time with our little ones.
+Getting caught up in the daily chores, errands, and other tasks is easy.
+Therefore, making room in our schedule to spend intentional time with our little ones is important.